by Kevin Hogan and Tristen Christopherson

 Why does “sex” and sensuality work so well with men?

-Legend Point: Because men neurologically associate “getting” the model with buying the product.
+Legend Point: Men neurologically associate “getting” the model with buying the product.

 And that powerful drive to reproduce (or practice) simply dominates male thought.
 Men don’t THINK they are buying one, getting the other FREE, but their nonconscious mind certainly does.